Datong Shanxi, China Travel Guide

 Intricate paper art, often depicting auspicious symbols, flowers, or animals.
 These are beautiful and lightweight souvenirs.

-When shopping in local markets, it is polite to inquire about prices before touching items.
+When shopping in area markets, it is polite to inquire about prices before touching items.
 A simple "Duoshao qian?"
 (How much?) works wonders.
 Bargaining may be an option in little local stalls, but less so in long-standing shops.